node-prism/duplex/README.md

   console.error(error);
 }

-// Receiving the response in a callback const callback = (response: any, error: CodeError) => {
+// ...or receiving the response in a callback const callback = (response: any, error: CodeError) => {
   if (error) {
     console.error(error.code);